 He also was not fond of flamboyant dress in the people around him.
 An anecdotal tale from the 9th-century De Carolo Magno relates how he spent a whole day tormenting some courtiers who returned from a festival decked out in silk and ribbons.
 He made them go hunting with him without a chance to change their clothes, and immediately upon returning had them attending him into the night.
 The next morning he ordered them to return, dressed in their wrecked finery, and ridiculed them for demeaning themselves by wearing such impractical clothes.

-Charlemagne's given name (Karl in German) was bestowed by his parents in honor of his grandfather, Charles Martel, and derives from the German for "free man."
-While in German kerl is understood to mean "guy," elsewhere variants of the name karl have come to mean "king."
+Charlemagne’s given name (Karl in German) was bestowed by his parents in honor of his grandfather, Charles Martel, and derives from the German for “free man.”
+While the German kerl is now understood to mean “guy,” variants of the name karl have come to mean “king” in other regions.
 From the Czech král to the Polish król to the Lithuanian karalius to the Latvian karalis, languages all over Europe have traces of his influence in their word for king.
-Charlemagne's notoriety also popularized the name Charles throughout much of Europe, where it remains common today.
+Charlemagne’s notoriety also popularized the name Charles throughout much of Europe, where it remains common today.